Bearer/bearer/docs/reference/installation.md

 ### Binary

-To update Bearer when using the binary, download the latest release and overwrite your existing installation location.
+To update Bearer CLI when using the binary, download the latest release and overwrite your existing installation location.